Looking for an Experienced Dietitian for help with Your Eating Disorder?

 How to Make Meaningful Change

 To make lasting changes to the way one eats is very difficult.
 Making superficial and simplistic solutions rarely addresses the root cause of an eating disorder and thus does not lead to lasting change.
-Just like saying: “why don’t you eat more?” is not helpful.
+Just like saying: “why don’t you eat more?” or starting yet another diet, is not helpful.
 Trying to ‘will power’ your way through change is very difficult and also does not last long term.
 Significant change comes from making comfortable, step-wise adjustments that bring actual positive effects to your relationship with eating and food.
 Being a healthy eater requires more than just changing your patterns of eating, it is redefining your relationship with food.

 Multidisciplinary Team Approach for the Treatment of an Eating Disorder